 - ~20% of your day’s calories from carbohydrates

 Keto macro ratios help you achieve the metabolic state of nutritional ketosis.
 Doing this gives your body and mind a break from burning glucose full time.

 What is a keto diet again and how does it really work??
-To truly understand what the big deal is with a ketogenic diet, you must first take it back a billion years or so and introduce something that’s deep within our cells, churning and burning through the food we provide it to then create the energy we use to power our minds, hearts, lungs, and lives.
+To truly understand what the big deal is, you must first take it back a billion years or so and introduce something that’s deep within our cells, churning and burning through the food we provide it to then create the energy we use to power our minds, hearts, lungs, and lives.
 These little ketone-loving powerhouses, shoveling fat and carbs into the fire to keep our human engines running, are called mitochondria.